Training Plans

 Life doesn't always cooperate with three consistent sessions.
 Missing a week or swapping a run for a walk doesn't derail a plan.
 What tends to cause problems is either doing too much to catch up (cramming three missed runs into one weekend) or stopping entirely for two or more weeks and then jumping back in where you left off.

 Some people find it helpful to extend their timeline deliberately, spending twelve weeks on a plan that could technically be done in eight.
 There's no downside to extra time when you're building a new habit.
+The federal government's physical activity guidance makes essentially the same point for anyone starting a new activity: if a full session feels like too much right now, start with something smaller and build from there, since small, consistent additions add up over time.
 The goal is to arrive at your 5K feeling prepared and healthy, not to set a record for how fast you finished the training cycle.

 Getting Race-Day Ready